Note: This Privacy Policy is effective as of January 14, 2014

 You also may give us permission to access your information in other services for example, you may link your Facebook, Twitter, Instagram or LinkedIn account to Skigit, which allows us to obtain information from those accounts (e.g., your friends or contacts).
 The information we obtain from those services often depends on your settings or their privacy policies, so be sure to check what those are.

-2) We get technical information when you use our products.
+2. We also get technical information when you use our products.

 These days, whenever you use a website, mobile application, or other Internet service, there's certain information that almost always gets created and recorded in an automated way.
-The same is true when you use our products, and here are some of the types of information we collect in this way:
+The same is true when you use our products, and here are some of the types of information we collect.:

 Log Data.
-When you use Skigit, our servers automatically record information about your interaction with our products ("log data"), including information that your browser sends whenever you visit a website or your mobile app sends when you use it to access Skigit.
-This log data may include your Internet Protocol address, the address of the web page you were visiting before you came to Skigit, browser type and settings, the date and time of your request, and how you used Skigit.
+When you use Skigit, our servers automatically record information ("log data") including information that your browser sends whenever you visit a website or mobile app sends when you are using it.
+This log data may include your Internet Protocol address, the address of the web pages you visited that had Skigit features, browser type and settings, the date and time of your request, how you used Skigit, and cookie data.

-Depending on how you're accessing our products, we may use "cookies" (a small text file sent by your computer each time you visit our website, unique to your Skigit account or your browser), or similar technologies to record log data.
+Cookie Data.
+Depending on how you are accessing our products, we may use "cookies" (small text files sent by your computer each time you visit our website, unique to your Skigit account or your browser) or similar technologies to record log data.
 When we use cookies, we may use "session" cookies (that last until you close your browser) or "persistent" cookies (that last until you or your browser delete them).
 For example, we may use cookies to store your language preferences or other Skigit settings so you don't have to set them up every time you visit Skigit.
+Some of the cookies we use are associated with your Skigit account (including personal information about you, such as the email address you gave us), and other cookies are not.
+For more detailed information about how we use cookies, please review our Cookies Policy.

 Device Information.
 In addition to log data, we may also collect information about the device you're using Skigit on, including what type of device it is, what operating system you're using, device settings, unique device identifiers, and crash data.
 Whether we collect some or all of this information often depends on what type of device you're using and its settings.
 For example, different types of information are available depending on whether you're using a Mac or a PC, or an iPhone or an Android phone.
 To learn more about what information your device makes available to us, please also check the policies of your device manufacturer or software provider.